 The Model 3 Performance’s AWD dual motor system provides an impressive top speed of 162 mph and goes from 0-60 mph in a lightning-quick 3.2 seconds.
 And while you don’t get the same extended range as the Long Range version, the Performance still offers a respectable EPA-estimated 315 miles of range on a single charge.

 There has never been a better time to finance a new Tesla Model 3.
-Right now, plenty of federal, state, and local programs offer incentives to help drivers with their electric vehicle purchases.

-What’s more, the Model 3 is also eligible for a variety of other state and local rebates, grants, and incentives, all of which can add up to big savings.
+In addition to the $7500 federal tax credit that can be taken off as a point-of-sale discount on the Model 3 Performance, there are plenty of other federal, state, and local programs that offer incentives to help drivers with their electric vehicle purchases.
 The problem is that each program has its own complex set of requirements for drivers and vehicles, and it can be difficult to sort through the fine print to see if you qualify.

-Get pre-qualified today and find out how much you could save on your new Tesla Model 3.
+Get pre-qualified today to find out how much you could save.